 4. What Should I Say?

 During the question and answer period, ask things that are relevant to everyone.
 For example, you might ask about the future direction of the company or the typical career path for entry-level candidates.
 Make sure that you do not ask for information that you could get by doing some basic research.
 During the mingling part of the session, you may have the opportunity to speak one-on-one with a recruiter.
 Take this time to ask questions.
 It shows you have researched the company thoroughly and are aware of industry trends.
 You should also be ready to talk about why you are interested in the company and the position.
 When you end your conversation with a recruiter, thank them for their time and ask them for a business card as a way to stay connected.
 If you have one of your own, offer it to the recruiter (see the networking business card section of this tip sheet for more information).
 Also, ask the recruiters/company representatives if you can connect with them via LinkedIn.
-Try to speak to several recruiters, as they can offer different perspectives and may discuss their impressions of students afterwards.
+Try to speak to several recruiters, as they can offer different perspectives and may discuss their impressions of students afterward.

 5. Business Etiquette

 - Be punctual; arriving late will disrupt the session.

 - Dress in business attire, unless otherwise specified.
-Check out our Dress for Success tips at https://www.utm.utoronto.ca/careers/jobs/resources-links/dress-success
+Check out our Dress for Success tips.

 - Do not monopolize a recruiter’s time.